feifel/AiAgentFrontend/README.md

         1. Headset, to select audio input (shows the current audio level in a bar below the toolbar)
         2. Keyboard, to select keyboard input (shows a text area with a send button)
         3. Paperclip, to attach files
+    5. Add a cancel button, to stop the audio output/playback
+3. Implement a text area, so that the user can send text messages to the LLM
+    1. Implement a Send Button
+    2. Implement a Microphone to add some text via Audio first